giladaya/arduino-led-matrix/fire/readme.md

-A fire simulation using an 8x8 RGB LED matrixm mounted on a Colorduino (Arduino compatible).
+A fire simulation using an 8x8 RGB LED matrix mounted on a Rainbowduino or Colorduino (Arduino compatible).

 Hardware setup:
 ![Hardware setup](http://giladlabs.files.wordpress.com/2013/02/hardware-setup1.jpg)